Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Abstract

 \section{Abstract}

 We studied the reconstruction of turbulent flow fields from trajectory data recorded by actively migrating Lagrangian agents.
-We propose a deep learning model, Track-to-Flow (T2F), which employs a Vision Transformer as an encoder to capture the spatiotemporal features of a single agent trajectory, and a convolutional neural network as the decoder to reconstruct the flow field.
-To enhance the physical consistency of the T2F model, we further incorporate a physics-informed loss function inspired by the framework of Physics-Informed Neural Network (PINN), yielding a variant model referred to as T2F+PINN.
-We first evaluate both models in a laminar cylinder wake flow at a Reynolds number of $Re = 800$ as a proof-of-concept.
-The results show that the T2F model achieves velocity reconstruction accuracy comparable to existing flow reconstruction methods, while the T2F+PINN model reduces the normalized error in vorticity reconstruction relative to the T2F model.
-We then apply the models in a turbulent Rayleigh-B\'{e}nard convection at a Rayleigh number of $Ra = 10^{8}$ and a Prandtl number of $Pr = 0.71$.
-The results show that the T2F model accurately reconstructs both the velocity and temperature fields, whereas the T2F+PINN model further improves the reconstruction accuracy of gradient-related physical quantities, such as temperature gradients, vorticity, and the $Q$ value, with a maximum improvement of approximately 60\% compared to the T2F model.
+We propose a deep-learning model, track-to-flow (T2F), which employs a vision transformer as the encoder to capture the spatiotemporal features of a single agent trajectory, and a convolutional neural network as the decoder to reconstruct the flow field.
+To enhance the physical consistency of the T2F model, we further incorporate a physics-informed loss function inspired by the framework of physics-informed neural network (PINN), yielding a variant model referred to as T2F+PINN.
+We first evaluate both models in a laminar cylinder wake flow at a Reynolds number of $Re = 800$ as a proof of concept.
+The results show that the T2F model achieves velocity reconstruction accuracy comparable to that of existing flow reconstruction methods, while the T2F+PINN model reduces the normalised error in vorticity reconstruction relative to the T2F model.
+We then apply the models in a turbulent Rayleigh--B\'enard convection at a Rayleigh number of $Ra = 10^{8}$ and a Prandtl number of $Pr = 0.71$.
+The results show that the T2F model accurately reconstructs both the velocity and temperature fields, whereas the T2F+PINN model further improves the reconstruction accuracy of gradient-related physical quantities, such as temperature gradients, vorticity and the $Q$ value, with a maximum improvement of approximately 60 \% compared to the T2F model.
 Overall, the T2F model is better suited for reconstructing primitive flow variables, while the T2F+PINN model provides advantages in reconstructing gradient-related quantities.
-Our models open a promising avenue for accurate flow reconstruction from a single Lagrangian trajectory.
+Our models open a promising avenue for accurate flow reconstruction from a single Lagrangian trajectory. \footnote{ This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and Cambridge University Press.
+This article appeared in Wu \emph{et al.}, J. Fluid Mech. \textbf{1026}, A46 (2026) and may be found at \url{https://doi.org/10.1017/jfm.2025.11033}. }